vt-tlos-pathways/pathways-docs/overview.md

     - An overall assignment grade may only be used to measure a Pathways Outcome if every aspect of the assignment directly relates to that outcome and no other Pathways outcomes/skills/knowledge areas.
 2. ["New Quiz Thresholds Based on Selected Quiz Questions"](option2.md)
     - Based on Pathways outcomes applied to quiz questions
-    - Based on number of questions with credit/no credit (at least 3 per outcome per quiz)
+    - Based on number of points on questions for an outcome (at least 3 per outcome per quiz)
     - Quiz must be built with corresponding outcomes
 3. ["Rubrics with Pathways Outcomes"](option3.md)
     - Add Pathways outcomes to an assignment's rubric
     - Outcomes will be visible to students
 4. ["Hiding Assessment from Students for a Single Pathways Outcome"](option4.md)
-    - Students won't see ratings for Pathways Outcomes in the grade book.
+    - Students won't see ratings for Pathways Outcomes in the gradebook.
     - With this method, the same assignment can be used to assess multiple Pathways Outcomes.
     - Requires separate grading in a specialized tool.
 Course grading and Pathways assessment are separate processes.